-Instructor will verify that students are in attendance during the first two weeks of class.
-Students classified as "No Show" for both of the first two weeks will be administratively withdrawn from any class which they are not attending.
+Instructor will verify that students are in attendance during the first week of class.
+Students classified as "No Show" for the first week will be administratively withdrawn from any class which they are not attending.
 The student's financial aid will be adjusted based on their updated enrollment status.
-If a student is administratively withdrawn from a class because they were a "No-Show" during the first two weeks of class, financial aid will not pay for the class and the student will be responsible.
+If a student is administratively withdrawn from a class because they were a "No-Show" during the first week of class, financial aid will not pay for the class and the student will be responsible.